rcemper/WSockClientMicroSV/README.md

 - run a vanilla IRIS distribution out of the box __without docker-compose__
 - transform interface from Caché into new IRIS native API.

-## Accomplishments that I proud of
+## Accomplishments that I'm proud of
 - No need for ZPM or docker-compose.
 - A single docker container does it all.
 - Run the same image on native Docker (Linux) and Docker Desktop for Windows,